juhasev/sample-ninja-help/panel-settings-actions.md

 ### Send notifications when **response rate** falls under configured %
 The system will automatically notify the project manager and the assistant manager (if selected) when **Response Rate** has fallen below the configured percentage.
+The following projects prequisites must be met.
+A project has been sampling at least 4 hours or has minimum of 100 starts.

 >**Response rate** is calculated using **completed / invited * 100%**

 ### Send notifications when **start rate** falls under configured %
 The system will automatically notify the project manager and the assistant manager (if selected) when **Start Rate** has fallen below the configured percentage.
 The following projects prequisites must be met.
-A project has been sampling at least 4 hours or has minimum of 100 starts.
+A project has been sampling at least 4 hours or minimum of 100 invites has been sent out.

 > **Start rate** is calculated using **started / invited * 100%**